osumontreal/docs.osumontreal.ca/README.md

 ## [License](LICENSE)

-Copyright (c) 2021 - Samuel Guay & Danny Colin
+Copyright (c) 2021 - OSUMontreal and contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software